Terms and Conditions

 How long will we hold your data?

-Solicitors who deal with money and property on behalf of their client can be used by criminals wanting to launder money.
+Solicitors who deal with money and property on behalf of their client can be used by criminals wanting to launder money or other illegal purposes.

-Under the provisions of our statutory obligations (in particular with regard to our obligations under the Money Laundering Regulations 2017 and other relevant legislation including the Proceeds of Crime Act 2002 and the Terrorism Act 2000), we are under a strict duty to report any circumstances where we know or suspect that a client or matter is involved in money laundering or terrorist financing, to the National Crime Agency.
-Under these circumstances, we may be precluded from informing you of the disclosure or seeking your consent.
+We are under a strict legal duty to report any circumstances where we know or suspect that a client is involved in or a matter have involvement with money laundering, terrorist financing or proliferation financing, to the National Crime Agency.
+If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made or seek your consent.
 If we make a disclosure, we may also have to stop working on your matter for a period of time and may not be able to tell you why.

 We are required to retain records of the identification obtained.
-We may delay, decline or cease to act for you if we have requested to see proof of your identity, but there has been an unreasonable delay in providing it.
+We may delay, decline or cease to act for you if we have requested information to verify your identity or other aspects of the matter such as funding but there has been an unreasonable delay in providing it.

 If your matter has been referred to us by a third party and/or we have a financial arrangement with that third party then we shall disclose all relevant details to you in our Client Care Letter including the name of the referrer and the amount of any payment we make to that third party for referring you to us.
 Similarly, if we receive a financial benefit as a result of acting for you, we will tell you of the amount in our Client Care Letter.